thatobabusi/digitalgarden_thato_athena/README.md

 The primary module for this purpose was a Blog Management Module.
 Still developing other modules that I will list here as we proceed.

-Note the user of repositories here.
+Note the use of repositories here.
 - - - - -

 ## Components